College of Liberal Arts & Sciences

 What is Sustainability?

 Contrary to popular belief, sustainability is not solely about maintaining environmental quality.
 Rather, it is a systems way of thinking that emphasizes the need to focus on interactions between humans and their environments.
 A systems way of thinking prioritizes the understanding that one action within the system can influence another part of the system, shifting the perspective from separate and competing to interconnected and complementary.
+The well-being of people, places, and the planet are interdependent.
+An interdisciplinary approach is vital to build effective relationships and collaborations to promote sustainable knowledge, action, and understanding locally and globally.

-Environment (Planet) focuses on ensuring a healthy natural world that is able to maintain its natural processes without much intervention by humans.
+Planet focuses on ensuring a healthy natural world that is able to maintain its natural processes without much intervention by humans.

-Economy (Prosperity) is centered around providing all individuals with economic opportunity so that they have a good quality of life and can maintain that quality over a long period.
+Prosperity is centered around providing all individuals with economic opportunity so that they have a good quality of life and can maintain that quality over a long period.

 Sustainability Definitions